 Fleet operators across a broad range of industries are faced with difficult and potentially costly decisions about how they will fuel their vehicles in the future.
-The long-life nature of these assets makes the decision on fuel choice one that a fleet manager, transportation director and organization, an very consequential one.
+The long-life nature of these assets makes the decision on fuel choice one that a fleet manager, transportation director and organization, a very consequential one.

-Evaluating the full range of options from “conventional” to “alternative” fueled school buses can be a time consuming and confusing effort.
+Evaluating the full range of options from “conventional” to “alternative” fueled school buses can be a time-consuming and confusing effort.
 Bringing clarity to the decision-making process begins with deciding what you are trying to accomplish and working out the cost differences.
 This is in contrast to the way we typically see clients evaluate these alternatives, which is to work back from the cost differences to how it might impact them.

 All transportation managers are fleet managers.
 That is a fundamental characteristic of the job that is true but often not acknowledged.
 It becomes even more true when we think about the incorporation of the support services (“white”) fleet and how that impacts the decision on fueling strategy.
 Our work with hundreds of fleets across industries as diverse as student transportation, pharmaceuticals, utilities, public works and fire departments, has led us to develop a 10-question process to evaluating fuel choices, and how fleets can decide what is best for them.
 That process is summarized below.